-Signal Direction Description AWAKEUPSx Input AWVALID , or V interface.
-When be driven HIGH when any of ARVALID , VVALID are HIGH on the associated slave AWAKEUPSx is HIGH, the CCI-500 takes T HIGH to request that the CCI clock is enabled.
-There is one inpude depending on the It for each slave interface, so that $x = 0-6$ , e configuration.
-AWAKEUPMy Output of the associated sfers are pending on the AR, AW, or W channels master interface.
-You can use this signal to lock is turned on to downstream components.
-There is one outp depending on the but for each master interface, so that $y = 0-5$ , e configuration.
-PWAKEUP Input Indicates that the transaction is inc APB4 interface requires a clock because a oming.
-ACLKQREQn Input · · le the ACLK input.
-If the clock control channel is ACLKQREQn HIGH.
-ACLKQACCEPTn Output Clock disable acc ceptance response.
-ACLKQDENY Output Clock disable der nial response.
+Signal Direction Description AWAKEUPSx Input This signal must be driven HIGH when any of ARVALID , AWVALID , or WVALID are HIGH of the associated slave interface.
+When AWAKEUPSx is HIGH, the CCI-500 takes ACLKQACTIVE HIGH to request that the CCI clock is enabled.
+There is one input for eac h slave interface, so that $x = 0-6$, depending on the configuration.
+AWAKEUPMy Output HIGH when transfers are pending on the AR, AW, or W channels of the associated master interface.
+You can use this signal to request that the clock is turned on to downstream component There is one output for each master interface, so that $y = 0-5$, depending on the configuration.
+PWAKEUP Input Indicates that the APB4 in nterface requires a clock because a transaction is incoming.
+ACLKQREQn Input Request to disable the ACLK input.
+If the clock control channel is not used, then tie ACLKQREQn HIGH.
+ACLKQACCEPTn Output Clock disable acceptance response.
+ACLKQDENY Output Clock disable denial response.
 ACLKQACTIVE Output Indicates that the CCI-500 requires the ACLK input to run.
-PREQ Input Request to chang e power state.
-PSTATE[2:0] Input Required power s state.
-The encodings for or this input are: 0b000 Off.
+PREQ Input Request to change power state.
+PSTATE[2:0] Input Required power state.
+The encodings for this inp but are: 0600 Off.
 0b001 Static snoop filter RAM retention.
 0b010 Reserved.
 0b011 Dynamic snoop filter RAM retention.
 0b100 On.
 0b101-0b111 Reserved.
-If the P channel i s not used, tie PSTATE to 0b100 , On state. РАССЕРТ Output Power state trans ition acceptance.
+If the P channel is not use d, tie PSTATE to 0b100 , On state. РАССЕРТ Output Power state transition acceptance.